 Sprint Car

-A bit tamer than the Silver Crown, this Sprint Car is all about teaching you tyre wear.
+A bit more tame than the Silver Crown, this Sprint Car is all about teaching you tyre wear.
 Still putting in around the 800 horsepower mark, patience with the throttle is needed to make sure you don’t light up the rear tyres like a Christmas tree and burn through the rubber like nobody’s business.

 Super Late Model